Batman Eternal: Plot

 Meanwhile, Red Robin enlists Harper Row's aid in locating the source of the nanomachine infestation sweeping the city.
 They identify Jervis Tetch as the source, and Harper—adopting the name "Bluebird"—is forced into the field when Red Robin, Batgirl and Red Hood are all overwhelmed by the nanomachines.
 Harper tricks Tetch into giving up the device that controls the nanomachines, shutting down the infestation.
 They realise that a variant of Tetch's mind-control technology was used to manipulate Jim Gordon into firing the shots that triggered the subway accident.

 Following the collapse of Arkham Asylum, several high-value inmates remain at large.
 After regrouping and arguing over their leadership, they find an anonymous backer has supplied them with unlimited resources, enabling them to unleash havoc on the city at will.
 Selina Kyle is made the same offer, but turns it down and instead focuses on finding Stephanie Brown, who is still on the run from assassins.
 Selina locates her quickly and turns her over to Batman.
 Stephanie refuses to talk, believing that Bruce Wayne is responsible for backing the criminal activity that has taken hold in Gotham.
 As each of Batman's allies heads off to thwart the individual criminals, the Penguin starts a riot at Blackgate Penitentiary to try and kill James Gordon.
 Gordon is saved by Harvey Bullock and Jason Bard, who has had a change of heart.
-They escape the prison to find Gotham of fire following an attack by Firefly.
+They escape the prison to find Gotham on fire following an attack by Firefly.

 Batman initially prepares to engage Firefly, but realises that it is a distraction.
 He moves to Beacon Tower and is confronted by the real mastermind of the plan: Arthur Brown.
 He is the Cluemaster, a costumed villain largely regarded as a third-rate criminal.
 Brown reveals that his entire plan hinged on Batman believing his own legend—that if his enemies appeared to be co-ordinated, then he would always look for the bigger threat behind it all, never considering a small-time criminal like Brown as the mastermind.
 Brown prepares to kill Batman, but is himself killed by his silent partner, Lincoln March; also known as the Talon.
 On the Night of the Owls, Brown approached the Court of Owls with his plan to ruin Batman, only to find that they have been slaughtered by March, who agrees to support his plan.